myjekylljourney/minima/coming.md

 How to add a page with link at top of page.

-How to tewak the current theme.
+How to tweak the current theme.

 How to format text in the Markdown files.